sensorbee/docs/source/bql/function-reference.rst

 Description
 """""""""""

-largest integer not greater than argument
+``floor`` computes the largest integer not greater than its argument.

-Arguments
+Parameter Types
-"""""""""
+"""""""""""""""

 ``x``
     ``int`` or ``float``